no149/sql-docs/docs/t-sql/spatial-geometry/sty-geometry-data-type.md

  CLR type: **SqlDouble**

 ## Remarks
- The value of this property will be null if the **geometry** instance is a point.
+ The value of this property will be null if the **geometry** instance is not a point.
 This property is read-only.

 ## Examples
  The following example creates a `Point` instance and uses `STY` to retrieve the Y-coordinate of the instance.